fyresolutions/FSI/about.md

 permalink: /about/
 ---

-Fyre Solutions is an end-to-end professional services firm that delivers high-value enterprise application solutions to leading mid-size and Fortune 500 companies.
-For more than a decade, Fyre Solutions has partnered with clients in the development, delivery and oversight of targeted Business Intelligence and Enterprise Applications Intiatives.
+FYRE Solutions is an end-to-end professional services firm that delivers high-value enterprise application solutions to leading mid-size and Fortune 500 companies.
+For more than a decade, FYRE Solutions has partnered with clients in the development, delivery and oversight of targeted Business Intelligence and Enterprise Applications Intiatives.

 We provide a comprehensive portfolio of solutions and services designed to help companies increase effectiveness, reduce operational costs and improve business performace.